 - How long should the experiment run?

-- What is the “actionable” value below which you keep the control and above which you move to one of the test variants?
+- What is the “actionable” value below which you keep the control configurations and above which you move to configure like the test variants?

 Example: If the test variant performs better than the control variant for at least 5% or more, I will use the test variant settings for my entire placement